someth2say/ceylonChain/README.md

 ```

 ### Teeing chain
-Sometimes, intermediate values are used for several functions, or just need the intermediate value to be passed to a function, but return is expected.
+Sometimes, intermediate values are used for several functions, or just need the intermediate value to be passed to a function, but no return is expected.
 ```
 Request request = ...;
 value params = parseParameters(request);